 The 'Parameter Value' dialog helps you to define values for a wide range of parameters throughout the BPSim Configuration.
 It supports the definition of simple fixed values through to distributions and expressions that yield a derived value.
 Not all types of value or derivation are appropriate to all types of parameter.

-The dialog name is taken from the object type, object name and the name of the parameter being defined; for example, <<Activity>>Resolve Issue : ProcessingTime.
+The dialog name is taken from the object name and the name of the parameter being defined; for example, Configure 'Processing' for 'Activity1'.